 Key Components of an Effective Resignation Letter:

-- Professional Tone: Maintain positive, respectful language throughout
+- Professional Tone: Use respectful language

 When to Use a Short Resignation Letter